PEGASUS Pre-Conference 2026

 This session will be held at the Balsillie School of International Affairs; attendance is by invitation-only.

 Sponsored by the Social Sciences and Humanities Research Council (SSHRC).
-Hosted by the Balsillie School of International Affairs.
+Hosted at the Balsillie School of International Affairs.

 Transactional Sex for Fish (TS4F)